Panda Express String Bean Chicken Breast (Copycat Recipe)

 This post may contain affiliate links.
 See our disclosure policy.

-Panda Express String Bean Chicken Breast tastes better when made at home!
+Panda Express String Bean Chicken tastes better when made at home!
 Try this simple copycat recipe of fresh ingredients in a rich, homemade ginger sauce.
 Yum!

 Featured with this recipe

-1. String Bean Chicken Breast Ingredients
+1. Ingredients in String Bean Chicken

-2. Ingredients for Light Ginger Soy Sauce
+2. Light Ginger Soy Sauce

-3. How to make Copycat String Bean Chicken Breast
+3. Simple Steps to String Bean Chicken

-4. Tips and Substitutions for Copycat Panda Express Recipe
+4. Tips and Substitutions

 5. Frequently Asked Questions